Readyforthedraft.com

 02/13/26 – Zion Young, Edge, Missouri

 What a difference a year makes for Chicago as the Bears went from NFC North cellar dwellers to winning the division since 2018 and won its first playoff game since 2010.
 Ben Johnson instilled confidence in this much-maligned organization and the development of “The Iceman” Caleb Williams was fun to watch.
 Week after week, Williams put on his Superman cape and dazzled fans with jaw-dropping throws that few QBs in the league could make.
 While the offense dazzled and finished in the top 10, the defense was another story.
 While opportunistic, the defense was 29thin the league in total yards and was 29th in rushing yards per attempt.
 GM Ryan Poles should be looking to upgrade the DL as he needs to find help for Montez Sweat rushing the passer off the edge and along the interior.
 At DT, Kayden McDonald may never be much of a pass rusher, but he’s a space eater against the run and does such a tremendous job clogging the middle and owning the line of scrimmage.
 Caleb Banks has tremendous power in his hands and can collapse the pocket with his strength as an interior pass rusher.
 Then there’s Peter Woods, who may not have the measurables of the first two, but he’s explosive against both the run and the pass and is the type of disruptive interior defender the Bears need.
-However, after the signings of Neville Gallimore and Kentavius Street to team with starters Grady Jarrett and Gervon Dexter, this pick could shift to the DE position where Sweat led the team in sacks with 10.0 and established himself as one of the elite pass rushers, but there wasn’t any consistency opposite him as Austin Booker was the only other DE with multiple sacks.
+However, after the signings of Neville Gallimore and Kentavius Street to team with starters Grady Jarrett and Gervon Dexter, Poles may decide to look at the secondary.
+We know the secondary is going to look a bit different in 20265 with Cam Lewis and Coby Bryant signed to the safety positions.
+However, Lewis is more of a versatile depth piece than a true starter and the back end needs to replace the physicality lost with the departure of Jaquan Brisker.
+Emmanuel McNeil-Warren should be a target if he’s still on the board when it’s Chicago’s turn.
+I just think the Bears have to address the DE position where Sweat led the team in sacks with 10.0 and established himself as one of the elite pass rushers, but there wasn’t any consistency opposite him as Austin Booker was the only other DE with multiple sacks.
 In fact, according to Pro Football Focus, the Bears tied with the Bengals for the worst pass rush win rate at just 29%.
-Zion Young is an ascending prospect who is a known commodity against the run and is a powerful pass rusher coming off the edge.
-Young uses his 33.5-inch arms and strength to muscle through OTs to power his way to the QB.
-He was also very active against the run, racking up 16.5 TFL this past season.
-He uses the power and length to set the edge and is excellent job stacking and shedding to defend the run around the line of scrimmage.
-Young is never going to be known as a speed rusher and still needs to work on counters whenever his initial rush fails, but he has tools to work with having improved his sack total each year and his ability to convert speed to power will get him into the backfield early until his skills fully develop at the next level.
+If Poles and HC Ben Johnson believe they have a window right now, then selecting the polarizing Akheem Mesidor seems to be the right pick.
+Why?
+Mesidor may be 25 years of age which could turn some teams off, his relentless pass rush ability fits so well opposite Sweat.
+Mesidor plays with violence off the edge and his explosiveness and high motor popped off the game film with every play.
+He racked up 12.5 sacks and 4 forced fumbles this past season with the ability to bend the edge on the outside and with brute force to the inside.
+You have to appreciate the pass rush tools at his disposal, as he’ll get you with an inside-out move on one play to attack the edge in a hurry, will look to convert speed to power in an effort to get the OT off balance on the next, then takes advantage of an overset by using a quick move inside to get a clear line to the QB.
+Mesidor also isn’t done once his first move is nullified, as he’s looking to counter and keep the OT working to the whistle.
+Mesidor also has the ability to slide inside on passing downs, allowing the Bears to bring in Austin Booker opposite Sweat to add additional pressure on the QB.

 02/25/26 – TJ Parker, Edge, Clemson